gportay/dosh/README.md

 [dosh][dosh(1)] is a bash script providing a shell CLI to *docker-run(1)*.

-It runs a user shell with cwd bind mounted to the container built using the Dockerfile.
+It runs a user shell with working directory bind mounted to the container built using the Dockerfile.

 One think `dosh` does...